Anindra123/Anindra123/readme.md

 ### 🧑‍💻 About Me
 <p>
-I am junior software engineer at <a href="https://ollyo.com/">Ollyo</a>.
+Associate software engineer at <a href="https://ollyo.com/">Ollyo</a>.
 Passionate about bulding website and solving problems.
-Talk to me about javascript, react or anything computer science related.
+Talk to me about javascript, PHP or anything computer science related.
 </p>
 <br>